Football

 Brent Becker was named head coach in February 2019.
 He has served on the Patriots’ coaching staff since 2012.

-At Stevenson, Becker coached running backs coach his first year, then served as offensive line coach and special teams coordinator from 2013-16.
-Becker moved to quarterbacks coach and offensive coordinator in 2017, and last fall served as assistant head coach and offensive line coach.
+At Stevenson, Becker coached running backs his first year, then served as offensive line coach and special teams coordinator from 2013-16.
+Becker moved to quarterbacks coach and offensive coordinator in 2017, and in the fall of 2018 served as assistant head coach and offensive line coach.

 Prior to joining the Stevenson staff, Becker served as defensive coordinator at New Trier High School for three seasons (2009-11).
 The Trevians held opponents to 15.3 points per game during his tenure, which included state playoff appearances each year.